pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 with about 450 articles written by that desk since, nearly 10% of the total number of articles in our sample. *It also highlights the seeming creation of new tags for letters and op-eds mid-way through the sample.
-*Beyond that, looking at the data, we can see a concentration of articles in the book section around 2005-2007 (the era of Al Gore’s An Inconvenient Truth), and over the past three years.
+*Beyond that, looking at the data, there's a concentration of articles in the book section around 2005-2007 (the era of Al Gore’s An Inconvenient Truth), and over the past three years.
 There are a perhaps surprisingly large (and continuous) number of articles from the Business